 Tent poles are used to hold the tarp on top.
 So basically, the poles make up the frame of the tent.
 You will need at least 3 tent poles to make it work.
 Actual tent poles can be used, but if you do not have any at hand, long sticks will be just fine.

 You can either choose to use rope or tent stakes.
-Although you can easily build a tent without any stakes, they are highly recommended if you are going to be camping during rainy or windy weather.
+You can easily build a tent without any stakes, but it is highly recommended if you are going to be camping during rainy or windy weather.